 Contact Kate on kate@pamoja.uk.com

 Karen manages the ReBUILD for Resilience communications products and social media platforms.
-She fulfils a similar role for LSTM’s CHESS partnership, and previously worked on ReBUILD for Resilience’s precursor, ReBUILD.
+She has fulfilled a similar role for related projects at LSTM including ReBUILD for Resilience’s precursor, ReBUILD.

 Karen has extensive experience in a variety of communications roles, working across both digital and print media.
 When not at LSTM she works as a freelance copywriter, editor and project manager, delivering projects for museums and galleries, heritage organisations, universities and the private sector.